This webpage shows installation options for 3000W Triplexer with BPFs in 1411ZU Hammond enclosures.

 - Right angle UHF adapters shown above can be recommended for this installation as well (to avoid bending coax cables) .

 - Diagram below is Hammond 1444 series boxes installed on a wall Using M-M UHF adapters (without coax cables) .
+It can be done if BPF connectors installed on a short side of the enclosures.

 - It is a nice idea to use a radio band decoder, like this one from RemoteQTH.com or any other with a relay output, to turn ON a required High Power BPF cooling fan when a particular band chosen.
 This approach will decrease a fan noise and will allow all cooling fans last longer.
 With SO2R setup only two BPF’s cooling fans will be running simultaneously.